PeggyJV/documentation/strategists/adaptor-reference/overview.md

 ## Flashloans

 Some adaptors have a flashloan function.
 To avoid circular dependencies in the protos, seperate protobuf files are created for the flashloan functionality, and these files have their own near-identical `AdaptorCall` definitions.
 This means when using an adaptor call in a flashloan you will need to be sure you are importing the correct `AdaptorCall` type.
-For example, the [Aave V3 Debt Token Flash Loan](https://github.com/PeggyJV/steward/blob/main/proto/steward/v4/aave_v3_debt_token_flash_loan.proto) proto is for the same adaptor as `aave_v3_debt_token.proto`, and defines it's own `AdaptorCall` enum called `AdaptorCallForAaveV3FlashLoan`.
+For example, the [Aave V3 Debt Token Flash Loan](https://github.com/PeggyJV/steward/blob/main/proto/steward/v4/aave_v3_debt_token_flash_loan.proto) proto is for the same adaptor as `aave_v3_debt_token.proto`, and defines its own `AdaptorCall` enum called `AdaptorCallForAaveV3FlashLoan`.

 ## Adaptor Call Wrappers and Common Functions